-This edited collection will be the first volume to study Guyane from multiple perspec-tives.
-It subjects the enduring clichés and negative stereotypes regarding Guyane to critical examination.
-It addresses how and why discourse on the DOM has come to be characterised by paradoxes and lacunae, and suggests ways in which this can be re-dressed.
-Chapters explore geographical, literary and cultural ‘locations’ of Guyane, past and present.
-They challenge its relegation to the ‘periphery’, whilst also historicising the production of its marginal status.
-Finally, the collection aims to outline possible future challenges to the conceptual location of Guyane and possible directions for research.
+This edited collection is the first volume to study Guyane from multiple perspectives.
+It subjects the enduring clichés and negative stereotypes regarding Guyane to critical examination, exploring how discourse on this DOM is, and has been, formed and how it may evolve.
+Chapters discuss geographical, literary and cultural ‘locations’ of Guyane, past and present, challenging its relegation to the ‘periphery’, whilst also historicizing the production of its marginal status.
+Finally, the collection aims to outline possible future challenges to the conceptual location of Guyane and possible directions for continued research.

 Dr Catriona MacLeod is Lecturer in French Studies at the University of London Institute in Paris (ULIP).

 Dr Sarah Wood is Visiting Assistant Professor of French and Francophone Studies at the University of Connecticut.